The 7 Phases of CRM Introduction

 7. CRM is alive

 The actual CRM roll out now seems to be complete.
 However, your CRM system is alive.
 This means that after the Go live should be checked and optimized regularly.
 This is the only way to ensure long-term success with your CRM system.
+This makes this the most important of the phases of CRM implementation.

 Regular meetings with your CRM partner